gturri/aXMLRPC/README.md

 If this isn't enabled you cannot recieve 8 byte integers and if you try to send a long, the value must be within the 4 byte integer range.

+#### FLAGS_ENABLE_COOKIES

+With this flag, the client will be able to handle cookies, meaning saving cookies from the server and sending it with every other request again.
+This is needed for some XML-RPC interfaces that support login.

 License
 =======